weihaolun/MechaCar_Statistical_Analysis/README.md

 _Alternative Hypothesis:_ At least one of the vehicles in this class has a different mean of safety rating than other vehicles.

 ### 3. What statistical test would you use to test the hypothesis?
 And why?

+Overall, I will use ANOVA test for this study.
+Because ANOVA test is used to compare the means of a continuous numerical variable across multiple groups.

 **Cost:**